 Our Laser Welding service leverages the extreme precision, non-contact capability of a fiber laser machine to provide clean and reliable fiber laser welding of even the most thin and fragile materials.
 Unlike TIG welding and other bonding techniques, laser welding with Accumet can be employed to join a wide range of materials and material combinations, including stainless steels, carbon steels, aluminum, titanium, various metal alloys, and plastics that we stock in-house.
 Hence, we're a viable, and even preferred, alternative to adhesive bonding, brazing, soldering, and TIG/EB/resistance/ultrasonic welding.
 Our laser welding provides the highest processing rates, more narrow and precision beads, and much less distortion on the workpiece compared to traditional welding and our laser welding competitors.

 Moreover, our fiber laser welding team is capable of highly complicated joins, and even welding in small areas of complex 3D geometries, where other welding shops wouldn’t dare go.

 A major challenge with most other welding methods and technologies is the joining of dissimilar metals, and even two pieces of some metals, such as aluminum and new alloys.
-Typically, welding methods other than laser welding require substantial joint preparation and possibly filler metals to enable dissimilar metal welding.
+Typically, welding methods other than fiber laser welding require substantial joint preparation and possibly filler metals to enable dissimilar metal welding.
 These techniques ultimately lead to the production of joint-weakening intermetallics, and present an expensive and complex process.
-This is not the case with laser welding.
+This is not the case with fiber laser welding.
 Laser welding aluminum and laser welding stainless steel for example, when laser welding, the nature of the interaction of materials and the laser beam remove the need for most join preparation and filler metals, and enable many new options for dissimilar metal joining.

 For more information, see The Best Way to Weld Steel and Aluminum Together is Fiber Laser Welding.